 Figure 4 - proper lighting and cleanliness

-Best practices for minimum and maximum ordering systems.
+Best practices for minimum and maximum ordering systems

 (Wayne) Consensus?
 Yes

 Successfully implementing a minimum and maximum (min/max) ordering system for repair parts helps to reduce unnecessary inventory while maximizing space within the parts room.
 Users should utilize historical usage data and supply chain data to predict future demand as accurately as possible.
 By understanding the fluctuations in demand, users can set appropriate minimum and maximum stock levels for each item.
 Users should avoid relying on intuition or ad-hoc approaches, as these may lead to overstocking or stock outs, both of which can negatively impact your ability to complete timely repairs.
 Inventory demand and supply chain conditions are subject to change which should influence your inventory’s min/max order quantities.
 Users should periodically review and adjust the ordering system parameters based on real-time data and trends.
 Implementing a review schedule will help to align the min/max parameters with the specific needs of the business, respond to seasonality, and account for new product launches.
 For additional information, refer to refer to section: “Physical Inventory Counts” located within RP531 Parts Inventory Management Guidelines.